Pascua Lama: Electronic mail chain letter

 This project was in 2006 the subject of an online petition, circulating as a chain letter by electronic mail, imploring the Chilean government to prevent the project from obtaining authorization because of the environmental and social consequences of the mining operation.
 According to analysis by Snopes, the main point of the petition was valid, but it did contain some misleading passages.
 Barrick published a response countering many of the statements made in the chain letter.

+Status of the Barrick Project, 2013-2024

+The project was put on hold in 2013 due to environmental issues, political opposition, labor unrest, and cost overruns.
+In 2018, Chile's environmental court ordered the closure of the Chilean side of the project.

+Barrick Gold plans to spend $US 136 million to close its failed Pascua-Lama gold-silver project in Chile, straddling the border with Argentina.
+The company was fined $US 11.5 million by Chile's environmental court in 2020.